ab-inand/voyage-X1/README.md

 # VoyageX - Next-Gen Travel Platform

+Copyright © 2024 Abhinand.
+All rights reserved.

 A modern, AI-powered travel platform built with Next.js, React Three Fiber, and Tailwind CSS.

+> ⚠️ **Important Notice**: This software is protected by copyright law.
+Viewing is permitted for personal reference only.
+Any copying, modification, or distribution is strictly prohibited without explicit written permission.

 ## Features